-If you’re planning to build a custom home, then you’ll need to find a lot, or home site, to build on.
+You have made the exciting decision to build a new custom home!
+Now, you have to pick and purchase the lot you are going to build on.
 Let’s take a look at the steps you should take before buying land.

 Find Your Lot

 Finding the right lot for your custom home can feel overwhelming if you don’t already have your dream lot lined up.
 To save time on your lot hunt, narrow down where you want to live and then start researching available lots in those areas.
 Once you’ve tightened your search radius, you have a number of options to go about finding the perfect lot.

 Builders or architects can help you understand the process of searching for land.
 He or she can find data on the property’s history, including what it has sold for in the past and insight into developments in the works that could impact the property.
 Compare the listing price with comparable properties currently on the market and those that have sold within the last six months.
 And, use your appraisal district’s website to track appraised values for the lot and surrounding ones.
 Watch for trends in value that can give you a clue as to a reasonable offer price.

 Real estate agents and brokers often have access to a large collection of property for sale through multiple listing services (MLS).
 Look for a real estate professional who is well versed in land or lot purchases.
 You will be charged a commission, around 3 percent to 5 percent, for the sale, reflected in the overall price.

 If you want to avoid paying someone to find your land, you can explore local auction companies for property auctions.
 Many hold live auctions or sell online.
 GovernmentAuction.com lets land shoppers purchase affordable government land via live auctions.
 The seized land on GovernmentAuction.com includes single-family home plots ranging from 1 acre to 640 acres near desirable features like lakes, mountains and golf courses.

 Visualize Your New Home on the Lot